ARME BLANCHE

 The cavalry regiments of the French Army received new standards when Napoleon proclaimed himself emperor in 1804.
-The basic design of the new cavalry standards was the same as that of the new infantry colors, with the dedication from the Emperor on the obverse.
-Dragoon regiments received tailed guidons of the pattern that had long been traditional for that branch of the cavalry.
+Their basic design was the same as that of the new infantry colors, with the dedication from the Emperor on the obverse.
+Heavy cavalry regiments and hussars received square standards; dragoon and chasseur regiments received tailed guidons of the pattern that had long been traditional for those branches of the cavalry.
 The basis of issue was one standard per squadron; all standards within the regiment were identical except for the squadron number on the reverse.
-The 1804 standards were 60cm square, made of oiled silk, and carried on a staff surmounted by a gilded bronze eagle with spread wings.
+Heavy cavalry standards were 60cm square; light cavalry and dragoon standards were 60cm by 80cm.
+They were made of oiled silk and carried on a staff surmounted by a gilded bronze eagle with spread wings.
 This was actually the primary standard of the regiment, and it was common for the Eagle to be carried in action with no flag attached to the staff.
+At this time the line (heavy) cavalry consisted of carabiniers and cuirassiers and the light cavalry consisted of hussars and chasseurs.
+Though classed as mounted infantry and sometimes employed in that role, the dragoons usually fought mounted as heavy cavalry.

 1st Carabiniers